codingforpleasure/customized-workspace/Ubuntu/useful-resources/activation-functions.md

 Mathematical properties | Description
 ------------|-----
 **Nonlinear** | When the activation function is non-linear, then a two-layer neural network can be proven to be a universal function approximator
-Range | When the range of the activation function is finite, gradient-based training methods tend to be more stable, because pattern presentations significantly affect only limited weights
+**Range** | When the range of the activation function is finite, gradient-based training methods tend to be more stable, because pattern presentations significantly affect only limited weights
 Continuously differentiable | element-description

+* **Nonlinear**

+When the activation function is non-linear, then a two-layer neural network can be proven to be a universal function approximator.This is known as the Universal Approximation Theorem.
+The identity activation function does not satisfy this property.
+When multiple layers use the identity activation function, the entire network is equivalent to a single-layer model.

 ## Nicely summary table